 - Add the chicken broth, lemon juice + zest, and remaining butter to the pan and let it bubble for a couple of minutes.

-- In most recipes, including this one, I use medium-to-large size chicken breasts.
-If you buy particularly small ones, you can probably skip the step of cutting them in half lengthwise – just ensure they’re cooked through.
+- If you buy particularly small chicken breasts, you can skip the step of cutting them in half lengthwise – just ensure they’re cooked through.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 © Salt & Lavender Inc. Content and photographs are copyrighted.
 Sharing this blog post is much appreciated, but copying and pasting full recipes without authorization to social media is strictly prohibited.